urluur/termincek-frontend/README.md

-# Termincek frontend
+# Terminček frontend

-This repository is a part of Terminček project.
+This repository is a part of [Terminček](https://github.com/urluur/termincek) project.
 It is being developed as a seminar for the Systems III course at [UP Famnit](https://www.famnit.upr.si/en).